 Run the fabric through the sewing machine and use both hands to continually check for pleats and puckers.
 If you find you have caught a pleat or pucker you may be able to use your nails to tweak this out.
 If it won’t come out, unpick the area around the pleat or pucker and re-stitch, back stitch at the start and end to secure.

-Why not watch the YouTube tutorial to see how I inserted sleeves: How To: Insert a Sleeve.
+Why not watch the YouTube tutorial to see how I insert sleeves: How To: Insert a Sleeve.